NEWS & EVENTS

 If you love working with children and building relationships with youth, this is the job for you!
 Contact Heather for ways you can make a difference in the lives of our children and youth.

-Presbyterian Women Sacred Encounters on April 4 and Ongoing Donation Drive
+Presbyterian Women on May 2 and Ongoing Donation Drive

 Our Gifting Gals Project continues as we collect Sunglasses and Sunscreen in April.
 Our bin is next to the Missions food bin in the circle drive.
 We appreciate your donations for our project as do the lady clients at Heartland Hope Mission.
 If you have questions, please contact Cindy Nisley.